Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 ### Challenges Posed by `AudioWorkletProcessor`

 Naturally, there are a few trade-offs that come with using `AudioWorkletProcessor`.
 Any time more than one thread gets involved, complexity tends to go up quickly.
-That being said, there are certainly good ways to deal with those new challenges, and the resulting crisp jitter-free audio is well worth it.
+That being said, there are certainly good ways to deal with those new challenges, and the resulting crisp, jitter-free audio is well worth it.

 When using WebAssembly from an `AudioWorkletProcessor`, we don't get a lot of the benefits of the modern JavaScript ecosystem that tools like [`webpack`](https://webpack.js.org/) bring us.
 Since the code in audio worklet processors runs on a separate thread than normal JavaScript, there are many restrictions put on the JavaScript code that executes there compared to what can be done on the main/UI thread.
 One of these limitations is that we are unable to make network requests to fetch things dynamically from within the processor - a reasonable limitation, all things considered.
 This poses a problem for using Rust-generated Wasm in audio worklet processors due to the way that `wasm-bindgen` works.